erkmangelis/erkmangelis/README.md

 <br/>

 <div align="center">
 <p>I'm a 2nd year student Associate degree in Computer Programing 🎓 from Ege University 🏛️.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that i also love to making music 🎸 and digital art 🎨.
-I'm currently into python programing.
 I'm currently into python programing and working on my Data Structures and Algorithm Skills 👨‍💻.</p>
 </div>

 <br/>